 Before the workflow is published to end-user devices, administrators have the option to save an incomplete workflow to resume editing at a later point.
 However, after the workflow is published, subsequent edits are always published.

 Manage the Workflow Behavior

-Administrators can manage the workflow behavior based on customizable settings, such as:
+Administrators manage the workflow behavior based on customizable settings that you can override, such as:

 - Maximum time to wait for a workflow step to complete.